 Do you remember when your friend leashed out on you, and you didn’t understand why?
-Or your girlfriend or boyfriend broke up with you, and you had no clue about their reasons?
+Or did your girlfriend or boyfriend break up with you, and you had no clue about their reasons?

 It happened to me too many times to count, and it still happens sometimes.
 But human behavior is complicated, and trying to analyze each aspect of it is close to impossible.

 When I was a child, I remember having a problem understanding people.
 Not because I couldn’t empathize with them, but because their actions surprised me most of the time.
 And since I didn’t expect their decisions, I couldn’t respond accordingly, so I ended up excluded.

 Then I grew up, and I realized how human comprehension is crucial for survival.